ramsaylanier/wordexpress-starter-vue/README.md

 ## Config

 Using the `/config/sample.config.json` file as an example, create a `development.json` and `production.json` file.
-As of now, this the config files just point to the url of where your WordExpress Server is running.
+As of now, this the config files just point to the url of where your WordExpress Server is running, and which theme in the `src/themes` directory to use.

 ## Build Setup